-Successful exploitation of this vulnerability could impact or compromise patient confidentiality and system integrity.
-Philips’ analysis has shown these issues, if fully exploited, may allow attackers of low skill in the customer site or on a VPN to provide unexpected input into the application, execute arbitrary code, alter the intended control flow of the system, and access sensitive information.
+Successful exploitation of these vulnerabilities could impact or compromise patient confidentiality and system integrity.
+Philips’ analysis has shown these issues, if fully exploited, may allow an attacker of low skill to provide unexpected input into the application, execute arbitrary code, alter the intended control flow of the system, and access sensitive information.

 The following versions of Tasy EMR, a clinical and administrative workflow-based information system, are affected: